Dean Michael Sipser welcomes you to the MIT School of Science

 We had curiosity-driven questions that needed answers: Could we capture images of black holes?
 Could we see the effect of their gravity or hear the aftermath of their collisions?
 Scientific research paired with advances in computation have allowed us to answer these questions — and could likely provide us with answers to many more.

-In this issue of Science@MIT, we present how this partnership between computation and science plays out in fields such as brain and cognitive sciences.
-You can read Professor Matt Wilson’s article on the “Biological Intelligence of AI” on page 16.
+In our summer 2019 issue of Science@MIT, we present how this partnership between computation and science plays out in fields such as brain and cognitive sciences.
+You can read about MIT’s long history of integrating science, computing, and AI.
 What we know about the basic biology of the brain, including its neural networks, has formed the basis for advances in machine learning, narrowing the gap between natural and artificial intelligence.

 In our disciplines like mathematics, we can write algorithms that model natural phenomena and, from these, develop technologies to see if our predictions match reality.
 In the case of the black hole image, using mathematics, we stitched together eight distinct datasets to create a stellar composite picture.
 In physics, our knowledge of quantum phenomena brings us ever closer to the creation of a true quantum computer that will outpace any standard supercomputer to date.